c-blake/bu/doc/tim.md

 The large sigma distances suggest errors are a bit underestimated.
 More careful study showed the situation is mostly very leptokurtotic..
 (I saw excess kurtosis over 12) meaning wild tail events are much more common than expectations from light-tailed noise.
-So, one *cannot use sigma alone* for comparison.
-This wild distribution itself is likely irreproducible over time or across test machines.
+You can run experiments on your own Unix computers with a simple pipeline like this Zsh: `repeat 1000 tim "" | grep -v Overhead | sed -e 's/.*(//g' -e 's/).*$//g' -e 's/ ms//' | awk '{print $1/$3}'`.
+"Well behaved" results would be N(0,1) or "unit normal", but you are unlikely to see that.

-Running that set of tests with fixed CPU frequency and very minimal background activity would very likely make these distributions less hostile.
+Leptokurtosis itself means one *cannot use sigmas alone* for comparison.
+This wild distribution itself is also likely irreproducible over time, across test machines, OS settings, etc.  Running a set of tests with fixed CPU frequency and minimal background activity would likely make noise distributions less hostile, but also be more "preparatory work" whenever you want to benchmark something.

 So, we can answer the question "Does it work?" with "kinda!".
-10σ devs with no underlying difference are far too common, yet errors are still small in absolute terms letting you separate fairly subtle effects.
-So, it seems useful as long as you take any A/B pseudo-t-tests with a "cube of salt" a bit bigger than the one common in particle physics.[^8]
+10σ devs with no underlying difference are far too common, yet errors are still small in absolute terms letting you separate fairly subtle effects with only a few dozen runs.
+So, it seems useful if take reported uncertainties with a "cube of salt" a bit bigger than the one common in particle physics.[^8]

 Other issues
 ============